pipe-cd/pipecd/docs/content/en/docs/faq/_index.md

 - Has built-in secrets management
 - Supports gradual rollout of a single app to multiple clusters
 - Shows the delivery performance  insights

+### 6. What should I do if I lost `PIPED Key`?

+You can create the new PIPED Key.
+Go to the `Piped` tab at `Settings` page, and click the vertical ellipsis of the project that you would like to create the new PIPED Key.
+Don't forget deleting the old Key, too.